gbowerman/azurerm/README.md

 ```
 azurerm.get_access_token_from_cli()
 ```
 This saves you from having to create a Service Princial at all.
-Note: This function will fail unless you have an unexired authentication token in your local CLI cache.
+Note: This function will fail unless you have an unexpired authentication token in your local CLI cache.
 I.e. you have run _az login_ on the same machine recently.

 Example authenticating using the Azure Portal Cloud Shell:
 ```